shanep/CS208-full-stack/README.md

 ## Database User and Password

-If you are having issues connecting to the database, make sure that you have set the correct user and password in the `db.js` file.
-The default user is `root` and the password is `12345`.
-Using the root user is fine for this project, if you set a different password you can change these values in the `db.js` file.
+If you are having issues connecting to the database, ensure that you have set the correct user and password in the `db.js` file.
+If you have set up a different user and password, you will need to update the' db.js' file accordingly.
+If you have used all the setup scripts out of the box you should not have to change anything.

 ## Make sure the Database is installed and Running